1913 Auckland Rugby League season: Avondale v New Lynn

 On September 13 Avondale played New Lynn in their "annual football match".
-Several of the players including Bert and John Denyer, Kenealy, Bond, and Bob Biggs had played for the recently folded Eden Ramblers who were based in the Avondale/Point Chevalier area.
+Several of the players including Bertram and John Denyer, Emmet Kenealy, Bond, and Bob Biggs had played for the recently folded Eden Ramblers who were based in the Avondale/Point Chevalier area.

 Thacker Shield

 On 7 September North Shore Albions journeyed to Christchurch to play against Sydenham to play for the Thacker Shield.
 At the start of the season Dr. Thacker, president of the Canterbury league had presented the shield for competition amongst the senior clubs of Christchurch but he had stipulated that it was open to competition to any club in New Zealand.
 When North Shore won the Auckland championship they immediately issued a challenge to Sydenham.
 North Shore sent a strong team south but were without Karl Ifwersen and Stan Walters who were representing New Zealand against the touring New South Wales side.